 Robert K. Edmunds focuses his practice on bankruptcy, creditors’ rights, corporate, real estate, gaming and Native American law.
 Martindale-Hubbell® has given Bob an AV® peer review rating, and San Diego Magazine named him a Top Lawyer in the Real Estate category in 2016.

-Since the 1990s, Bob has represented both borrowers and financial institutions in real estate purchase and sale transactions, Section 1031 exchanges, real estate financing, construction financing, transactions workouts, forbearance agreements and bankruptcy proceedings.
-Bob has defended and prosecuted foreclosure actions, receivership actions and proceedings in bankruptcy courts, including motions for relief from automatic stay, motions to assume/reject commercial leases, and "free and clear” asset sales.Business & Commercial Law
+Bob has represented both debtors and creditors in collection actions, business reorganizations, workouts, forbearance agreements, business liquidations and bankruptcy proceedings.
+He has defended and prosecuted numerous proceedings in bankruptcy courts, including preference actions, cash collateral disputes, motions for relief from automatic stay, motions to assume/reject commercial leases and motions for “free and clear” asset sales.

-Bob has years of experience in corporate and business planning formation, financing and credit transactions, joint ventures, partnerships, limited liability companies, purchase and sale agreements, asset purchases and sales and mergers.
+Bob has experience in corporate and business planning and formation, financing and credit transactions, joint ventures, partnerships, limited liability companies, purchase and sale agreements, asset purchases and sales and mergers.

 Native American Law & Indian Gaming

 Bob's experience with Native American Law and Indian Gaming includes compliance with federal laws such as the Indian Gaming Regulatory Act, the National Environmental Policy Act, copyright and trademark law, federal recognition of tribes and related regulations.
 State law matters include compliance with the California Environmental Quality Act and California's sales and use tax laws.
 The matters also include state and federal litigation involving the scope of an Indian tribe's sovereign immunity from unconsented suit.